ritik2358/Nestgree/README.md

 </p>

-> A simple and straightforward CRUD API built with NestJS framework. 🌟
+> A simple and straightforward CRUD API built with NestJS framework and PostgreSQL. 🌟

 ## Features ✨